Sign in

 Answer

-Chairman & CEO Hans Vestberg clarified that this is part of a deliberate, segmented growth strategy.
-He explained that Verizon is using its portfolio of eight or nine brands, including Total Wireless and Visible, to appeal to different customer segments with varied brand attributes and offerings.
-He stated this refined, segmented approach is a core part of Verizon's growth story and will continue, allowing the company to meet the needs of any consumer regardless of economic background.
+Chairman and CEO Hans Vestberg clarified that this is part of a deliberate and ongoing segmented growth strategy.
+He explained that Verizon operates multiple brands, each with distinct attributes targeting different customer segments, and this refined approach is a core part of the company's plan to meet the needs of any consumer.

 Ask Fintool Equity Research AI

-Kutgun Maral's questions to Liberty Media Corp (FWONK) leadership • Q1 2025
+Kutgun Maral's questions to FWONK leadership • Q1 2025

 Question